a3-audio/a3-system/README.md

 We use centralized workflow:
 https://www.git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows

-1. Don't edit the main branch.
+1. Don't edit the mainbranch.
 Use pull requests instead (if nobody reacts we're probably still mixing - find us on stage)
-2. If you need an own different setup, forck this repo
+2. If you need an own different setup, fork this repo

 A³ Pandemic Main:
 https://github.com/ambisonics-audio-association/Ambijockey